 Sadly, he served in the Merchant Navy for just five months.
 On July 5th, his merchant ship, the SS North Devon, was attacked by German bombers, off the east coast of England, fracturing its main steam lines.
 In the early hours of the following morning, the stranded vessel was attacked again.
 Six men were killed, including cabin boy Reggie.

-Ossett Civic Trust is a non-political, voluntary organisation made up from volunteers drawn from all walks of life in Ossett.
+Ossett Civic Society is a non-political, voluntary organisation made up from volunteers drawn from all walks of life in Ossett.
 The members have one interest in common: the conservation and improvement of Ossett and its immediate surroundings.
 Their aims are simple, to represent Ossett in all aspects of civic and community matters, caring and raising awareness for the town and its buildings including planning matters and promoting civic pride in our town.
 We speak out on behalf of the town to ensure Ossett receives its rightful share of any funds.
 The Trust does this by liaising with the town's local Wakefield councillors.

 8. Red Lion